 The final destination of my trip wasn’t an abandoned one, but it’s a local institution, and a wonderfully bizarre one.
 Take the Decarie Autoroute west of Mount Royal, and you will soon see a giant orange towering well above the concrete retaining walls of the highway that is three stories high with a diameter of forty feet.
 Sitting on the corner of Decarie Boulevard and Rue Pare is Gibeau Orange Julep, also known as (also known The Big Orange).
 The restaurant was started by Hermas Gibeau in 1932 to serve his trademark orange drink, Gibeau Orange Julep, which is what I came there for – a wonderful and sacred creation that tastes like you are drinking a creamsicle.
+It is also because of this that so many people covet its secret recipe.
 In the summer months, the restaurant parking lot is also a haven for car shows – a canvas of muscle cars and hot rods.
 This bonafide city landmark was around well before 5 star gourmet restaurants and martini lounges made their presence here.
 It’s definitely worth the haul across town.